 Will Queen Anne's lace (also called wild carrot) change color if its water is dyed?
 An experiment often done with white carnations, Melissa at Fireflies and Mud Pies used wild carrot instead (so a wildflower hunt is now part of the fun).
 Twenty-four hours later, and your kids can see firsthand how plants and flowers pull water up through the stem.
 Kids might enjoy experimenting with various colors to test the vibrancy of each or even a different type of dye (such as Kool-Aid).

-Editor's note: This was originally published in 2014 and updated in April 2017.
+Editor's note: This article was originally published a few years ago and updated in January 2022.